MOP-DB Help

 3) Include it between (= and ) to indicate equivalence as described above.
 Ex: Echinopsis (=Lobivia) haematantha.

-MOP-DB has the ability to check the validity of plant scientific names against the huge database maintained by Kew Gardens.
-The lookup has it's own help and can be reached from the 'Lookup Names' button on the home page or by using the top menu 'Tools -> Plant Name Lookup'.
+The lookup page has it's own help and can be reached from the 'Lookup Names' button on the home page or by using the top menu

 When you are editing there are blue labels associated with input fields.
 These are live, if you tap or click them you will see a tooltip, which is a popup explanation of the field.
 Tap the label again to hide the tooltip.
 If you have a mouse, hovering over the field itself will show the same help.

-The default privacy for plants is that they are public, which means that any visitor to the site can see it.
 You can hide your plants by setting the 'View Permissions' on the 'Privacy' tab of the 'Plant Edit' page.
-MOP-DB would prefer that all plants remain public.

 The 'Privacy' settings are: